We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Cumbersome to empty bin

-The one downside we've encountered with this vacuum is that we found the emptying process to be a bit clunky, and messier than we expected.
-It is designed with what the brand calls "mono-cyclone technology" which separates tiny dust particles from larger pieces of debris.
+The one downside we've encountered is that the emptying process is a bit clunky, and messier than we expected.
+It's designed with what the brand calls "mono-cyclone technology" which separates tiny dust particles from larger pieces of debris.
 In theory, this would allow for cleaner emptying, but we never quite got this process under control, and felt like the emptying process was messier than we would have liked (but still reasonable).
-It's also worth noting that this is the priciest option on our list at over $900, but if you have room in your budget, it's well worth considering.

 Weight: 19 pounds | Bin Volume: 2.1 quarts | Cord Length: 21 feet | Attachments: Crevice tool, upholstery tool, parquet twister floorhead, handheld mini turbo brush, electro plus floorhead